rbisdorff/Digraph3/docSphinx/pearls.rst

 It is worthwhile noticing that the ordinal correlation index *tau(R1,R2)* we obtain above corresponds to the ratio of

     * *r(R1<=>R2)* = *M(R1<=>R2)* / *n(n-1)*: The normalized majority margin of the pairwise relational equivalence statements, also called *valued ordinal correlation*, and
-    * *d* = *D* / *n(n-1)*: The normalized determination of the corresponding pairwise relational equivalence statements, in fact de determinateness of the relational equivalence digraph.
+    * *d* = *D* / *n(n-1)*: The normalized determination of the corresponding pairwise relational equivalence statements, in fact the determinateness of the relational equivalence digraph.

 We have thus successfully **out-factored** the *determination* effect from the *correlation* effect.
 With completely determined relations, *tau(R1,R2)* = *r(R1<=>R2)*.
 By convention, we set the ordinal correlation with a *completely indeterminate* relation, i.e. when *D = 0*, to the *indeterminate* correlation value 0.0.
 With *uniformly* chosen random *r*-valued relations, the **expected** *tau* index is **0.0**, denoting in fact an **indeterminate** correlation.
 The corresponding expected normalized determination *d* is about 0.333 (see [BIS-2012p]_).